 We have developed ready for use eCRFs based on the WHO standard CRFs, to help researchers start their study or registry in less than an hour.
-The lack of quality data should not be the reason for a delay in finding a cure.
+The lack of quality data should not be the reason for a delay in developing vaccines and treatments.

-To effectively fight the new coronavirus, we need to ensure our technology is available to anyone joining the fight, and that we’re contributing as many additional resources as possible to researchers involved.
+To effectively fight the new Coronavirus, we need to ensure our technology is available to anyone joining the fight, and that we’re contributing as many additional resources as possible to researchers involved.
 With this in mind, Castor will be doing the following:

 - We created standardized forms based on WHO CRFs and they’ll help guarantee researchers can get up and running fast.